-A weed pen, or THC oil pen is a relatively simple, two-part electronic device used to vaporize THC oil or distillate.
+A weed pen, or THC oil pen is a relatively simple, two-part electronic device used to vaporize THC oil, delta 8 THC carts and other cannabis distillates.
 An evolution of early vape pens, weed vape pens are most often shaped like writing pens—hence the name.
 Sometimes they are referred to as a cartridge battery.
 That’s because every weed pen houses a small battery that heats your oil in an atomizer cartridge containing a wick and a heating coil.
 This heating process turns concentrates into THC-filled vapor.

 Voila!
 With the press of a button and a drag on the mouthpiece, high times are on demand.
 The odor is faint and dissipates quickly, so THC pens are the most convenient way to fly high while cruising under the radar.
 Keep reading to find out how to use a pen with your own THC oils and cartridges.